sblauth/cashocs/docs/source/user/demos/optimal_control/doc_config.rst

       - if :ini:`use_bfgs_scaling = True`, uses a scaled identity mapping as initial guess for the inverse Hessian
     * - :ini:`bfgs_periodic_restart = 0`
       - specifies, after how many iterations the method is restarted.
 If this is 0, no restarting is done.
+    * - :ini:`damped = False`
+      - specifies whether damping for the BFGS method should be used to enforce the curvature condition and prevent restarting

 [AlgoCG]